appdotnet/api-spec/objects.md

 Entities are designed to be very simple to render — they should relatively easily translate into [`NSAttributedString`](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html) objects and the like.

+Usually entities are extracted from the Post text by App.net's servers.
+We allow users to specify some entities at Post creation time.
+Please refer to the [user specified entites](#user-specified-entities) documentation for more information.

 Ranges specified by entities may be adjacent, but may not overlap.

 All of the following examples are about the following post: